fmartinou/tydom2mqtt/README.md

 ALL :
-- To force a restart from your system, publish anything to hassio/tydom/kill, i will exit the script, systemd will restart it clean.
+- To force a restart from your system, publish anything to hassio/tydom/kill, it will exit the script, forever.py will restart it clean.

-Alarm is readonly for now, (i've soldered a remote to optocouplers and an ESP8266 with esphome to set it from home assisant, a least it's very reliable !).

-i don't have climate or lights to test, feel free to help !
+I don't have climate or lights to test, feel free to help !

 TODO (but i've got no more time...) :

 - x DONE ! (websockets error with ping timeout) Fix that annoying code 1006 systematic deconnection after 60s when using local mode (new since december, not before).
 - Fix parsing of cdata msg type (will not crash anymore in the meantime), coming from an action from a alarm remote (and probably other things), we can get which remote had an action on alarm with it.
-- Add all the attributes as json for home assistant (can see defect, etc. on attributes)
 - X DONE !
+Add all the attributes as json for home assistant (can see defect, etc. on attributes)
+- X DONE !
 Isolate parser in a class maybe...
-- HACS / Hassio addon version
+- X DONE !
+Hassio addon version
 - Fork it to a proper Home Assistant integration with clean onboarding
 - Add climate, lights, etc.
 - Build a web frontend to see and test (use frontail for now)

-- Add a folder of images to document where to solder on alarm remote and ESPHome configuration. // Add alarm handling, see mgcrea node tydom-client (what a guy :))
+WHAT WE CAN'T DO ?

+- Alarm's motion sensor activity isn't reported, but when alarm is fired there is a cdata message that could have the info, but it's only when alarm is armed and pending / triggered.

 Home Assistant User :

-To fix the not updating / ask update on restart (because the config part as already happenned when hassio boot), create that script on hass, and create an automation to execute it when hass start !
+To fix the not updating / ask update on restart (because the config part as already happenned when hassio boot), create that script on hass, and create an automation to execute it when hass start ! - We could use birth payload be it ask for some configuration in yaml...

 ```
 update_tydom2mqtt: